publiclab/plots2/README.md

 New to open source/free software?
 Here is a selection of issues we've made **especially for first-timers**.
 We're here to help, so just ask if one looks interesting : https://code.publiclab.org

-We also have a slightly larger list of easy-ish but small and self-contained issues: https://github.com/publiclab/plots2/labels/help-wanted